-The Trustee of the Scheme is The New Zealand Anglican Church Pension Board.
+The Trustee of the Scheme is The New Zealand Anglican Church Pension Board which trades as Anglican Financial Care.

-We are also the manager of the Scheme and as the Scheme is a restricted KiwiSaver scheme there is no requirement for the Scheme to have a supervisor or external custodian.
+We are also the manager of the Scheme and, as the Scheme is a restricted KiwiSaver scheme, there is no requirement for the Scheme to have a supervisor or external custodian.